 SMBNEP’s Semi-Annual Reports provide updates on the progress to implement the annual work plans.

-To assess National Estuary Program (NEP) progress in achieving long-term program goals, U.S. EPA conducts a Program Evaluation for each NEP.
+To assess a National Estuary Program’s (NEP) progress in achieving long-term program goals, the U.S. EPA conducts a Program Evaluation every five years for each NEP.
 Below are SMBNEP’s recent Program Evaluations.

 State of the Bay Report

 The State of the Bay Report is a science-based comprehensive assessment of the Bay’s environmental condition.
 SMBNEP periodically conducts and reports on this assessment, with the goal of measuring progress in restoring the Bay’s natural habitats and resources, educating the public about the Bay’s valuable natural resources, and identifying and helping scientists and managers to address remaining and emerging challenges.